cgsb/hitscore/src/doc/hosts_and_directories.md

         to `/data/cgsb/gencore/vol`).
         - Managed manually for the MiSeq (copy FASTQ files form `/scratch/gencore/miseq-M02455/<MISEQ_RUN>`).
+    - `/scratch/gencore/gencorework` is a temp directory managed by hitscore where demultiplexing takes place.
+If demultiplexing fails files may have to be removed manually from here.
+The directory can safely be flushed as long as hitscore is not actively using it, i.e. during a run.
     - `/home/gencore/.config/hitscore/config.sexp` → important Hitscore
     configuration file.